zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_sw_requirement.rst

 ..
 Note::
     - The Arm compilers above are provided via Keil uVision |KEIL_VERSION|
-      or greater, DS-5 |DS5_VERSION| or greater, and Development Studio
+      or greater and Arm Development Studio
       |DEV_STUDIO_VERSION| or greater, or they can be downloaded as standalone
       packages from
       `here <https://developer.arm.com/products/software-development-tools/compilers/arm-compiler/downloads/version-6>`__.